1.1 Introduction

 Click here for the video (German):

-and the Webside:
+and the website:

-Until now, it has always been a problem to drive the trucks into industrial areas, to find a parking space, to maneuver at the loading ramps and much more.
+the loading ramps and much more.
 It's all very time-consuming and exhausting and there are a lot of waiting times in the truck.
-Furthermore, coupling and uncoupling the semi-trailers is not without danger.
+Furthermore, coupling and uncoupling the semi-trailers is not

 Now it is done automatically.